specialxuan/202403_IELTS/Writing practice.md

 It is going to take approximate half a decade for smolt to become adult salmon, which is as large as 70-76 cm.
 After they are sexual mature, male and female salmon will mate, then return to the origin of the river, where they will lay eggs again, and the next life cycle fo salmon will start.

+> Salmon begin life as eggs on a pebbly riverbed, hidden among reeds in the slow-moving upper reaches of a river.
+> After five to six months the eggs **hatch into** 'fry'.
+> For approximately the next four years, these baby salmon will live in the lower, faster-flowing waters of their river.
+> During this time they **measure between three and eight centimetres in length**.
+>
+> By the time salmon reach twelve to fifteen centimetres, they are **termed** 'smolt', and at this time they **migrate** further downriver into the open sea.
+> After five years at sea the salmon will have grown to adult size, which is between seventy and seventy-six centimetres.
+> They then begin swimming back to their birthplace, where they will lay their eggs and cycle starts anew.
+>
+> In summary, the salmon **passes through** three distinct physical stages as it grows to maturity.
+> Each of these stages takes place in a very different **aquatic location**.
+> It is noteworthy that the first two stages of this fish's life occur in a freshwater environment, while the third stage is lived in saltwater.

 ## Task 2

 ### IELTS 10 Test 1 Punishment for Children